Mean-field Variational Inference via Wasserstein Gradient Flow: Mean-Field Variational Inference via Wasserstein Gradient Flow

 The two steps of MF-WGF resemble a distributional version of the E-step and the M-step respectively in the classical EM algorithm for dealing with missing data problems.
 One can also view MF-WGF as an Majorize-Minimization (MM) algorithm~\cite{lange2016mm} for distributional optimization (see Figure~\ref{fig: WFMGF as MM} for an illustration) where $\m G(q_\theta\,|\,q_\theta'):\,=V_n(q_\theta\,|\,q_\theta') + \frac{1}{2\tau}W_2^2(q_\theta,\, q_\theta')$ serves as the majorized version of the (profile) objective functional $q_\theta\mapsto \min_{q_{Z^n}}D_{KL}\big(q_{\theta}\otimes q_{Z^n}\,\big\|\,\pi_n\big)$, where $q_{Z^n}$ has been profiled out since the minimizing over $q_{Z^n}$ admits a closed form solution as in Step 1 of MF-WGF.

-Another appealing feature of MF-WGF is that the MF solution $(\wht q_\theta,\, \wht q_{Z^n})$ in~\eqref{eqn: mean_field_optimization_problem} is a fix point of the corresponding iterative procedure.
-Furthermore, our theoretical results in Section~\ref{sec: main results} show that $(\wht q_\theta,\, \wht q_{Z^n})$ is in fact the unique fix point of MF-WGF in a constant radius $W_2$-neighhorhood around the solution; and the iterative procedure has exponential convergence to this solution given it is initialized in this neighborhood.
-It is straightforward to show that $\wht q_\theta$, as a fix point to MF-WGF, satisfies
+Similar to Bayesian models without latent variables, in Section~\ref{sec: main results} we show that the MF solution $(\wht q_\theta,\, \wht q_{Z^n})$ in~\eqref{eqn: mean_field_optimization_problem} is a unique fixed point of the corresponding iterative procedure in a constant radius $W_2$-neighhorhood around the solution, and the iterative procedure has exponential convergence to this solution given it is initialized in this neighborhood.
+It is straightforward to show that $\wht q_\theta$, as a fixed point to MF-WGF, satisfies

-which can be proved by applying the first order optimality condition to~\eqref{eqn: JKO_update_qtheta} in terms of the first variation as described in Section~\ref{sec:subdiff} (see Appendix~\ref{sec:fix_point_proof} for further details).
-Later, we will use this fix point equation to show the concentration of MF approximation $\wht q_\theta$ towards the true parameter $\theta^\ast$ (c.f.~Theorem~\ref{thm: posterior_convergence_rate}, also see Section~\ref{sec:Analysis_MF} for a sketched proof).
+which can be proved by applying the first order optimality condition to~\eqref{eqn: JKO_update_qtheta} in terms of the first variation (see Appendix~\ref{sec:fix_point_proof} for further details).
+This fixed point equation is helpful to show the concentration of MF approximation $\wht q_\theta$ towards the true parameter $\theta^\ast$ (c.f.~Theorem~\ref{thm: posterior_convergence_rate}, also see Section~\ref{sec:Analysis_MF} for a sketched proof).
 Heuristically, when $n$ is large, $\wht q_\theta$ is expected to concentrate around the point mass measure $\delta_{\theta^\ast}$ at $\theta^\ast$, so that we can roughly approximate $\wht q_\theta$ by the right hand side of~\eqref{eqn: distributional_equation} with $\mu$ being replaced by $\delta_{\theta^\ast}$; then the convergence follows by the fact that $\theta^\ast$ approximately minimizes the potential $U_n(\theta;\,\delta_{\theta^\ast})$.